Eobam/Eobam/README.md

 - 👋 Hi, I’m @Eobam
-- 👀 I’m interested in ...
+- 👀 I’m interested in Basically Everything!
-- 🌱 I’m currently learning Java script
+- 🌱 I’m currently learning JavaScript and Godot
 - 💞️ I’m looking to collaborate on whatever
 - 📫 How to reach me: Email: elliottlieberman123@gmail.com